 Edgar is best known for his macabre storytelling and getting to see all his old works is quite a thing.
 He was actually the first-ever author to make a living out of writing, by writing both dark short stories and being a critic too.

 Edgar actually spent a lot of time in Richmond as a sad result of being orphaned and then adopted by a couple in Richmond.
-The
+The museum is home to the largest collection of Poe memorabilia in the world and despite being a small museum, the exhibitions are excellently represented.

 One of the best things to see at this museum is the garden which is built from the staircase of Poe’s Richmond home as well as bricks from the journalism building he worked in.
 The garden is built around “To One in Paradise,” and even features flowers from the poem.